 - Maintain the privacy of your health information as required by law;

-- Provide you with a notice as to our duties and privacy practices as to the information we collect and maintain about you;
+- Provide you with this Notice as to the duties and privacy practices of the provider as to the health information collected and maintained about you;

 - Abide by the terms of this Notice;

 - Request that you sign an acknowledgement that you have received this notice;

 - Notify you if the facility cannot accommodate a requested restriction or request; and

 - Accommodate your reasonable requests regarding methods to communicate health information with you.

 - Accommodate your request for an accounting of disclosures.

 We reserve the right to amend, change, or eliminate provisions in our business and privacy and access practices and to enact new provisions regarding protected health information without notification.
 If our practices change, the Notice will be amended to reflect the changes.
 You are entitled to receive a revised copy of the Notice by calling and requesting a copy of the “Notice” or by visiting the facility and picking up a copy.
 A copy of the current notice will be posted at the facility or site of service or the website, www.shields.com.

 VIII.
 To Request Information or File a Complaint